Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

 - There is another level to **scope** in addition to within a block or within a file - this would be **global** and accessible within multiple files.
 - Sometimes code gets so complicated that it gets split into multiple files.
 In the Arduino world, this means having one *.ino file with at least setup() and loop() and other files (usually *.c or *.cpp for executable code and *.h for definitions to be shared among multiple files).
 - To make something have global scope to two or more files, we use the **extern** keyword.
 - Typically a *.h file is created to contain (in our example) **extern int CURRENT_DAD_JOKE;**.
-This tells the C Compiler/Linker that there is something called CURRENT_DAD_JOKE that is an int and that is used in more than one file.
-Let us say that this file is named **current_dad_joke.h** and placed in the same directory as all the other *.ino, *.h, *.c and/or *.cpp files for that project.
+This tells the C Compiler/Linker that there is something called CURRENT_DAD_JOKE that is an int and that could be used in more than one file.
+  - Let us say that this file is named **current_dad_joke.h** and placed in the same directory as all the other *.ino, *.h, *.c and/or *.cpp files for that project.
 - All *.ino, *.c and/or *.cpp files that need to use CURRENT_DAD_JOKE will have the line **#include "current_dad_joke.h"**, typically early in the file.
 - Within **one and only one** of the *.ino, *.c and/or *.cpp files that have this include line, there will be the line **int CURRENT_DAD_JOKE = 0;** which declares the variable, allocates static memory for an int, and initializes it to zero.
 - All of the *.ino, *.c and/or *.cpp files that have that **#include "current_dad_joke.h"** line will be free to access and/or change CURRENT_DAD_JOKE in any code **after the include statement** in that file.